gr4ym4n/bl_rbf_drivers/README.md

 ## Features

-### Fast & Intuitive Workflow

-Solving rigging and animation issues often requires a complex spaghetti of constraints and drivers.
-RBF drivers offer a uniquely friendly way to achieve very complex or otherwise impossible results extremely quickly.

-### Realtime & Performant

-RBF Drivers has been carefully designed to have the minimum runtime cost.
-The drivers it creates all run within Blender's dependency graph and once set up do not require python.
-On even moderate systems you can expect to run hundreds of simultaneous RBF drivers without any perceptible performance cost.
-It's very unlikely that RBF Drivers will ever be the bottleneck.

-### Built on native tools
+* **Intuitive workflow**
+  Set your inputs and outputs, add some poses, and your good to go.
+Behind the scenes the addon builds and manages the neural network while exposing a straightforward process.
+* **Reduced complexity**
+  RBF drivers can often replace multiple constraints and long driver chains with one simple interface, allowing riggers and animators to achieve great results quickly and stay in the flow.
+* **Exceptional control**
+  Complete control over interpolation curves along with animatable influence on individual outputs and poses as well as per-pose interpolation options offer a very high degree of control for advanced use-cases.
+* **Excellent performance**
+  RBF Drivers has been carefully designed such that all runtime calculations are performed in native C by Blender's dependency graph.
+* **Fully scriptable**
+  A comprehensive python API allows RBF drivers to be built and configured entirely from script.
+* **No strings attached**

-RBF Drivers builds on Blender's native toolset, using Blender's built-in drivers and custom properties to construct a [radial basis function network](https://en.wikipedia.org/wiki/Radial_basis_function_network) that's not hidden in scripts and code.
-This has the important advantage that RBF systems built with RBF Drivers can be sent down the pipeline, shared with colleagues or freinds, or even sold without the end-user needing the addon to be installed in order for it to work.
+  Because RBF Drivers builds on Blender's native toolset, you're free to send your creations down the pipeline, share them with others or even sell them online.
+Once they're set up there is no requirement for the addon to be installed for the RBF drivers to keep working

-### Flexibility

-In contrast to version 1, RBF Drivers 2 allows almost any input and output to the system.
-You are no longer limited to using pose bones and transforms as inputs.